gregjd/gregjd.github.io/_posts/2017-07-10-national-monuments-explained.md

 Creating new National Monuments often means placing restrictions on land use.
 As you can imagine, some people who live nearby are not thrilled about that — fearing the economic impacts of losing nearby land for drilling, mining, and grazing, and any effects that might have on the local economy.

 On the other side of the debate, people feel that National Monuments are a crucial tool for protecting land from potential extractive uses.
 Additionally, new monuments may be an [economic boon thanks to new tourism](http://www.sltrib.com/opinion/5477759-155/op-ed-grand-staircase-escalante-national-monument-has).
 Both those reasons are why people are worried about Trump's threats to downsize existing National Monuments.

-If you're reading this on Monday, July 10, 2017, note that public comment ends today on the Interior Department's review of existing monuments; head on over to [Regulations.gov](https://www.regulations.gov/document?D=DOI-2017-0002-0001) to leave your thoughts before midnight!

 ## Where can I get more details?